 - An internal accessory apartment is allowed by right as a use accessory to a Single-Family, Detached building and a Two-Family, Detached building. - 2.
 An Internal Accessory Apartment shall be a minimum of 250 square feet and a maximum of 1,000 square feet or 33 percent of the total Habitable Space in the principal dwelling, as defined in Sec.
 8.3, whichever is less.
-The City Council may grant a special permit for a larger Internal Accessory Apartment up to 1,200 square feet or 40 % of the total Habitable Space, whichever is less. - 3.
+The City Council may grant a special permit for a larger Internal Accessory Apartment up to 1,200 square feet or 40% of the total Habitable Space, whichever is less. - The total Habitable Space is the sum of the Habitable Space of the accessory unit and the principal unit with which it is associated. - 3.
 Exterior alterations are permitted provided they are in keeping with the architectural integrity of the structure, and the look, character and scale of the surrounding neighborhood as viewed from the street, including, but not limited to, the following considerations: - a.
 The exterior finish material should be the same or visually consistent in type, size, and placement, as the exterior finish material of the remainder of the building;

 - The roof pitch should be consistent with the predominant roof pitch of the remainder of the building; - Trim should be consistent in type, size, and location as the trim used on the remainder of the building; - d.
 Windows should be consistent with those of the remainder of the building in proportion and orientation; - e.
 Exterior staircases should be designed to minimize visual intrusion and be complementary to the existing building; - f.
 The Commissioner of Inspectional Services, or the City Council in the case of a special permit, shall seek advice and counsel from the Director of Planning and Development and/or the Urban Design Commission where there is a question in the application of the above criteria.
-Where a building is determined to be of historic significance and therefore subject to the procedures required under Section 22-50(C)(4) of the City of Newton ordinances, or where a building is located within a local historic district and therefore subject to the procedures required under Sections 22-40 through 44 of the City of Newton ordinances, any decisions of the Newton Historical Commission, or the local Historic District Commission, shall take precedence over the criteria and procedures set forth above, but may be guided by them in addition to their own criteria and procedures. - 4.
+Where a building is determined to be of historic significance and therefore subject to the procedures required under Section 22-50(C)(4) of the City of Newton ordinances, or where a building is located within a local historic district and therefore subject to the procedures required under Sections 22-40 through 44 of the City of Newton ordinances, any decisions of the Newton Historical Commission, or the local Historic District Commission. shall take precedence over the criteria and procedures set forth above, but may be guided by them in addition to their own criteria and procedures. - 4.
 Only one entrance may be located on the facade of the building facing a street unless the building had additional street-facing entrances before the accessory apartment was created, except by special permit.